Osmond Richard Cummings: Life and career

 Cummings was born in Newburyport, Massachusetts, the son of Orrin Cummings and Mary Audley.
 He lived in the Newburyport–Amesbury area for over thirty years.

 He graduated Amesbury High School in 1940, then attended Bates College in Lewiston, Maine, for two years.
 He graduated from the Bentley School of Accounting and Finance in Waltham, Massachusetts, in 1948.

-Cummings worked as a reporter for the The Daily News of Newburyport between 1948 and 1956, before joining the New Hampshire Union Leader in Manchester, New Hampshire.
+Cummings worked as a reporter for The Daily News of Newburyport between 1948 and 1956, before joining the New Hampshire Union Leader in Manchester, New Hampshire.
 He was the newspaper's copyeditor up until his retirement in 1987.

 During World War II, Cummings served for three years in the United States Coast Guard, and in the United States Navy for around a year during the Korean War.

 Cummings was a member of the Manchester Post 79, American Legion, Washington Lodge, 61, Free and Accepted Masons.
 He was also a member of the Manchester Historic Association, the Boston and Maine Historical Society, the Boston Street Railway Association, the Central Electric Railfans Association, the Shore Line Interurban Historical Society and the Pennsylvania Trolley Museum.

 He wrote and had published numerous titles on the histories of street railway systems in New England, and was a member of the New England Electric Railway Historical Society.
 He also owned the Seashore Trolley Museum in Kennebunkport, Maine, and served on its board of trustees.